 Direct solar impact on the building is reduced by shading which is provided by angling the glazing away from direct sunlight, while the upper portion of the south facade is angled to receive direct sunlight.

-PV cells are placed on the opaque panels on the south / southeast facade at the open zones where there is an optimal amount of direct sunlight.
+PV cells were placed on the opaque panels on the south / southeast facade at the open zones where there is an optimal amount of direct sunlight.
 Furthermore, PV modules are angled in the areas of the facade where energy from the sun can best be harvested.